-Bomod-ok falls is located at the northern tip of Sagada near the communities of Pide and Fidelisan (often called as “Pidilisan“).
+Bomod-ok falls is located at the northern part of Sagada near the communities of Pide and Fidelisan (often called as “Pidilisan“).
 For this trip, our tour coordinators from Travel Galore Philippines (new company name is OptiTravel) provided a van for our transportation in exploring the mountainous municipality.

-We left from our home-stay around 0745H in the morning.
-I let the windows of our van opened and felt the chilly morning wind as we bolted to barangay Bangaan.
-The climate was comforting and the air was totally clean comparable to Manila.
+We left from our home-stay around 0745H in the morning and went to Barangay Bangaan.
+The climate is comforting and the air is totally clean in Sagada, which is comparable to Manila.

-At the jump-off point in Barangay Bangaan, we met our tour guides going to Bomod-ok falls.
-Our guides offered some briefing on what to expect for this trip and gave some safety tips before the hike.
-We need to hike for an hour before reaching this amazing waterfall, and they assured that all efforts are worth it in the end.
+We met our tour guides going to Bomod-ok falls at the jump-off point in Barangay Bangaan.
+Our guides offered a brief orientation on what to expect for this trip and provided safety tips before the hike.
+We need to hike for an hour and they assured that all efforts are worth it in the end.

 There’s also a small store near the jump-off point selling cheap hiking items like hats and small bags.
-From the jump-off point, we started our hike at 0815H.
+We started our hike at 0815H.

 The Breathtaking View of Pide and Fidelisan

-While walking along the trail I talked to one of our guides.
+I talked to one of our guides while walking along the trail.
 Ma’am Alice, is a mature woman in her mid 40s with sun-kissed skin and great big smile.
 She shared stories about the hiking experiences of their previous visitors; and they were entertaining.
 There were visitors who accidentally slipped in watery paths, visitors who traveled all the way to Sagada because they were brokenhearted and many more.

 Sharing stories and experiences is a great diversion during the hike; it makes long walks fun and easier.
 Once we passed the shrouding trees, the scenery was uncovered and it was breathtaking.